jamesuni/wdcgroupprac/README.md

 `git push`
 It will ask for credentials, enter your github user/pass

+Modified files either need to be added to the staging area with `git add ./(file)` before being committed

 Just typing git at the terminal will give you an overview of the general commands